ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ## Logic gates

 Logic gates are a group of blocks that take a set of boolean inputs, and create a boolean output based on their values.
-The conditions used are as follows:
+The conditions used are as follows, inputs will be discussed on \nameref{signals}:

 - AND gate: all inputs are on
 - OR gate: at least one input is on